 Audiences today expect more from brands than just commodities and they expect to be listened to.
 Stella Artois joined in the fight against social injustice with their ‘Buy a Lady a Drink’ campaign.
 In partnership with water.org, and fronted by Matt Damon, the campaign has been driving awareness of the global water crisis for the past few years.

 The ones who are doing nothing appear to think that by plastering “Drink Responsibly” at the bottom of a bottle or at the end of a commercial is enough.
 But with such a laissez faire attitude will they even be afforded the opportunity to engage with their audience for much longer?

 Government intervention might have the final say

 After much debate, the Public Health Alcohol Bill which was initially introduced by Leo Varadkar during his tenure as the Health Minister in December 2015 has recently gained momentum.
-In a move that Minister for Minister for Health Simon Harris has proclaimed as "a groundbreaking measure" that could change "the culture of drinking" in Ireland, the Bill has considerable implications:
+In a move that Minister for Health Simon Harris has proclaimed as "a groundbreaking measure" that could change "the culture of drinking" in Ireland, the Bill has considerable implications:

 - A minimum unit pricing for alcohol will be introduced.

 - Segregation of alcohol sales from other products in shops.

 - Cancer warnings are being added to the packaging of alcohol products.